This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The base included in the seat is equipped with LATCH connectors and a SuperCinch tightener, ensuring a secure fit in the cars.

-All the car seats are required to pass the crash testing before going to the market, so does the Chicco KeyFit 30.
+All the car seats are required to pass crash testing before going to the market, and so does the Chicco KeyFit 30.